CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/1 - Plugins Batch 1/README.md

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS / FAIL / PASS with Notes Documentation provides sufficient installation/execution instructions | PASS / FAIL / PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes
+Project builds without errors |  PASS with Notes Documentation provides sufficient installation/execution instructions | PASS Project functionality meets/exceeds acceptance criteria and operates without error | PASS with Notes

 # Unit / Automated Testing

-_Summarize the result of the unit testing / automated testing / integration testing provided in the Milestone.
-Feel free to include automated test output, either as text, image or other artifact.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+## Whatsapp Plugin

+The tests run successfully.
+(See whatsapp_testresults.txt)

+## Twitter Plugin

+The tests run successfully.
+(See twitter_testresults.txt)

+## Instagram Plugin

+The tests run successfully.
+(See instagram_testresults.txt)

+## Gmail Plugin

+The tests run successfully.
+(See gmail_testresults.txt)

+## Sentiment Plugin

+The tests run successfully.
+(See sentiment_testresults.txt)

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes Unit Tests - At least one negative path test | PASS / FAIL / PASS with Notes Unit Tests - Additional path tests | PASS / FAIL / PASS with Notes
+Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS Unit Tests - Additional path tests | PASS

 # Documentation

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Overall, for each plugin, the code is clear and readable enough to follow even for someone new to the project.
+Where context is needed for memory addresses, flags, or potentially confusing areas, proper documentation has been added to make clear what is being done.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Overall, the project level documentation for each plugin is sufficient to inform the utility as well as usage process, but it is a bit terse.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS with Notes

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+The reviewer concludes that the project has sufficient and comprehensive general documentation.

 # Open Source Practices

 ## Licenses

-_List which Open Source license is used and note anything that's non-standard.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The required license for these plugins is the Memri Privacy Preserving License.
+This license is present in the repositories of each plugin.

 Requirement | Finding
 ------------ | -------------
-OSI-approved open source software license | PASS / FAIL / PASS with Notes
+Memri Privacy Preserving License | PASS

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Pull requests and Issues are enabled for all the plugin repositories.

+### Whatsapp Plugin

+The repository doesn't contain a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.

+### Twitter Plugin

+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.

+### Instagram Plugin

+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.

+### Gmail Plugin

+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.

+### Sentiment Plugin

+The repository doesn't contain a CONTRIBUTING and a SECURITY policy.
+The repository also lacks relevant tags, hindering its discoverability.

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
-Pull requests and Issues are enabled.
+The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS with Notes

 # Coding Standards

 ## General Observations

-_Provide any general observations about the project you want to add to your review.
-These can be subjective in nature as well, and do not contribute to your recommendation to pass or fail the submission._
+The Code is generally well-structured and readable, and documentation is added where context is necessary.

+The README instructions for the plugins are clear enough to follow and when everything is properly setup, it is a simple process to use the plugins.
+However, it may be good to include that Windows is not currently supported and make it clear that there may be many installation obstacles to get a proper Memri POD up and running, if not in the plugins then on the https://docs.memri.io/overview/quickStart/

 # Final Conclusion

-_Summarize your final conclusion, and provide your motivation for your recommendation below.
-For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_
+The project meets the functional requirements and the Reviewer was able to confirm that the plugins designed for the current milestone run as expected.
+However, the Reviewer faced a lot of issues in trying to install the plugins and the Memri POD on a Windows machine.
+It could be due to a lack of familiarity with the project on the Reviewer's behalf, but this may be something that could be looked into.
+In addition, the Reviewer suggests revisiting the Memri POD quickstart guide (https://docs.memri.io/overview/quickStart/) to ensure it is up to date.

+The reviewer also suggests adding in the missing policies and adding tags to each repository to improve discoverability.

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS with Notes
 ------------ | -------------